Barcelona loses, misses chance to take the lead in Spain | Taiwan News | 2021/04/30

 Barcelona, seeking its fifth league title since 2014, stayed two points back in third place, tied on points with defending champion Real Madrid, which is coming off a home draw against Real Betis last weekend.

-Barcelona hosts Atlético in a crucial match at the Camp Nou on Saturday.
+Barcelona hosts Atlético in a crucial match at the Camp Nou on May 8.
+The Catalan club visits Valencia on Sunday, while on Saturday Atlético visits Elche and Madrid hosts Osasuna.

 Sevilla also remains in contention, sitting three points off the lead.
 It's been nearly 15 years since four teams have entered the final stretch in contention for the Spanish league title.